-Prepared for total separation of DNO/DSO activities by creating separate DNO and DSO functions that now run as business as usual under the following organisational structures and appointing a senior manager for each activity, with new and existing support roles.
+Prepared for the potential total separation of DNO/DSO activities by creating separate DNO and DSO functions that now run as business as usual under the following organisational structures and appointing a senior manager for each activity, with new and existing support roles.

-- 2. Appointed a dedicated resource to manage our DEI commitments within the ER team reporting to the ER Manager. - Structure changes to the environment team to support the separation of DSO/DNO who now report into the Safety and Training Manager, giving scope for separate policy formulation for DSO and net zero. - We have also restructured our Information Resources (IR) teams to provide an "IT service desk" function in line with best practice.
+- 2 Appointed a dedicated resource to manage our DE&I commitments within the ER team reporting to the ER manager. - Introduced structural changes to the policy team to support the separation of DSO and DNO who now report into the safety and training manager, giving scope for separate policy formulation for DSO and net zero. - We have also restructured our information resources (IR) teams to provide an 'IT service desk' function in line with best practice.
 Our outdated IT support structure was not making the most efficient use of our IT employees' skills, and by making changes to our team structure we are now more aligned to the needs of the business to drive improvements whilst continuing to further enhance the security and resilience of our IT systems.
 Moving forward into RIIO-ED2 we will need to further extend our IT capabilities in order to meet the business requirement and commitments for DSO, digitisation, data collection, cyber security and Network and Information Systems (NIS) compliance.
-In order to meet these business requirements and their associated IT challenges we will require a growth in existing IT services and roles as well as the creating a number of new IT roles such as Technical and Data Architects. - Analysed our recruitment needs to deliver the challenges of net carbon zero target by 2028, DSO/DNO separation, Analysed our recruitment needs to deliver the challenges of his carson 20.5 and any digitalisation and data collection, and innovation initiatives that we require a further employees - 74 in RIIO-ED1, and 242 in RIIO-ED2, amounting to 316 additional posts in total.
+In order to meet these business requirements and their associated IT challenges we will require a growth in existing IT services and roles as well as creating a number of new IT roles such as technical and data architects. - Analysed our recruitment needs to deliver the challenges of a net carbon zero target by 2028, DSO functionality, digitalisation and data collection, and innovation initiatives to calculate that we require a further 121 employees in RIIO-ED1, and 279 in RIIO-ED2, amounting to 400 additional posts in total.